AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 Scroll through the output and you can see that the `Image` is : `nginx:1.14.2`

-Lets update the nginx-deployments.yml file so that the image is `nginx:1.20.1`.
+Let's update the nginx-deployments.yml file so that the image is `nginx:1.20.1`.
 Then reapply the manfest file.

 `kubectl apply -f nginx-deployment.yml`